Skip to Content

 Humans often played a major role in their disappearance, whether through hunting or habitat changes.
 Now, with advancements in science, there’s even talk of bringing some of them back.

-Here are nine remarkable animals that once thrived in our world and left a lasting mark on history.
+Here are some remarkable animals that once thrived in our world and left a lasting mark on history.

 1. Dodo Bird